charichu/saonDev/index.md

 ## Welcome to saon2

 Here I will post the upcoming features and some dev updates.
 Feel free to contact me via GitHub.

+## Newest Features
+- Edit and Add Books

 ## Roadmap

 The list are roughly sorted by priority.
 Sadly I cannot give any timeframes on the issues.

 ### Upcoming Features
-- Edit and Add Books
+- Edit and Add Books (DONE)
+- RBCA on Book CRUDS
 - Multilanguage Support
 - New DataTypes
 - Randomizers Loot, NPCs